Hi, I'm Dan. I am a youth hockey coach, Linux and technology enthusiast, and data privacy advocate.

 I am happy to write that it did, we went 5 and 0 in the tournament and I watched a team identity form on its own.
 Those individual heroes I mentioned, racked up just as many, if not more assists than they did goals.
 And as I went back and watched video, I thought to myself, “wow, this team is fast!”
 From there, I found our identity through the rest of our play.

-Read more at: The Hockey Think Tank
+Originally appeared on: The Hockey Think Tank